 Option Description

 Create New Click Create New to define a new LAN interface.
-You can define the port type as VLAN, WiFi_SSID, or AGGREGATE.
-When the port type is AGGREGATE, you must save the LAN configuration, and then open it for editing to add interface members.
-See also Creating new LAN settings on page 60.
+You can define the port type as VLAN , WiFi_SSID , or AGGREGATE .
+When the port type is AGGREGATE , you must save the LAN configuration, and then open it for editing to add interface members.
+See also Creating new LAN settings on page 47.

-Switch/AP Configuration Toggle on to enable configuration of managed FortiSwitch and FortiAP devices, and display the Switch/AP button.
-Toggle off to disable configuration of managed FortiSwitch and FortiAP devices.
-If you toggle this feature off after configuring switch and AP devices, the configuration is reset for all managed switch and AP devices.

-Switch/AP Available when Switch/AP Configuration is toggled on.
-Click Switch/AP to define settings for FortiSwitch and FortiAP devices.
-See also Attaching a FortiSwitch model to FortiGate on page 62 and Adding a FortiAP model device on page 67.
+Switch/AP Click Switch/AP to define settings for FortiSwitch and FortiAP devices.

 Interface Displays the interface name.

 Vlan Displays whether VLAN is used.

 Interface Members Displays the interface members for an aggregate interface.

 Subnet Type Displays the type of subnet.

 IP Address Displays the IP address.

 DHCP Server/Relay Displays the DHCP mode

 DHCP Pool Size Displays the DHCP pool size.

 Access Displays the types of access to allowed for the interface.

 Update Click the Update icon to edit the settings.